telecomsante/observable-extensions/test/README.md

 # Observable extensions tests

-All extensions are tested with an [Observable] implentation based on [zen-observable].
+All extensions are tested with an [Observable] implementation based on [zen-observable].

 [zen-observable] is not directly used in order to guarantee that no extension is using any of the [zen-observable] additional features which are not part of the [Observable] proposal.